Skip to content

 • Verify each program’s current criteria directly on its own site.
 Spreadsheets and old forum posts go stale fast.

-• Get an honest read on where your student stands.
-Our free Triage does this in about five minutes, and it will tell you whether a paid step is even worth taking.
+• Get an honest take on where the student stands.
+Where You Stand does this in about five minutes, free, and it will tell you whether a paid step is even worth taking.

 If the free work tells you the list is clear and the student is on track, you may not need to spend another dollar.
 That is a real outcome, and a good advisor will say so.

 The most valuable thing a good advisor does is not promise you a seat.
-It is tell you the truth about where your student stands, early enough to do something with it.
+It is tell you the truth about where the student stands, early enough to do something with it.